Winter has come to the Arborteum with the leaves changing color to yellow as the rain falls on the Waterway

 • I have been disqualified from my Graduate Program or Graduate Group.

 • Disqualification is a process, and not an immediate dismissal from graduate study.
 If your program has recommended disqualification, Graduate Studies will be in contact with you to inform you of your right to appeal, and provide support through the process.
-For more information, review the Disqualification page.
+More information about disqualification is available in the Policy on Disqualification and Appeal.

 If you are past the point of appeal and have been disqualified from your program, you may not return to complete that major/objective.
 You may apply for admission to another UC Davis graduate program or apply for a different degree objective in the same program.
 Contact the